Schedule K-1 Tax Form: What To Know As a Passive Investor

 K1s and Real Estate Syndications

-My favorite real estate investment are real estate syndications.
+My favorite real estate investments are real estate syndications.
 If you’re not familiar with how these work, check out the video below:

 These investments involve multiple investors (general and limited partners) pooling their resources to invest in a property.